Vicksburg woman faces felony charges after driving over girlfriend - The Vicksburg Post

 Foster was taken into custody Monday afternoon.

-At her initial court appearance Monday, Foster was formally charged with one count of aggravated assault domestic violence, one count of leaving the scene of an accident with injury, and one count of reckless driving.
+At her initial court appearance Monday, Foster was formally charged with one count of aggravated assault domestic violence, one count of leaving the scene of an accident with injury and one count of reckless driving.

 Municipal Judge Angela Carpenter set Foster’s bond at $105,000 and bound her case over to the grand jury.